Chicago: Climate

-The city lies within the typical hot-summer humid continental climate (Köppen: Dfa), and experiences four distinct seasons.
+The city mostly lies within the typical hot-summer humid continental climate (Köppen: Dfa), and experiences four distinct seasons.
 Summers are hot and humid, with frequent heat waves.
-The July daily average temperature is 75.4 °F, with afternoon temperatures peaking at 84.5 °F. In a normal summer, temperatures reach at least 90 °F on as many as 23 days, with lakefront locations staying cooler when winds blow off the lake.
+The July daily average temperature is 75.4 °F, with afternoon temperatures peaking at 84.5 °F. In a normal summer, temperatures reach at least 90 °F on 17 days, with lakefront locations staying cooler when winds blow off the lake.
 Winters are relatively cold and snowy.
 Blizzards do occur, such as in winter 2011.
 There are many sunny but cold days.
 The normal winter high from December through March is about 36 °F. January and February are the coldest months.
 A polar vortex in January 2019 nearly broke the city's cold record of -27 °F, which was set on January 20, 1985.
 Measurable snowfall can continue through the first or second week of April.

 Spring and autumn are mild, short seasons, typically with low humidity.
 Dew point temperatures in the summer range from an average of 55.8 °F in June to 61.7 °F in July.
 They can reach nearly 80 °F, such as during the July 2019 heat wave.
 The city lies within USDA plant hardiness zone 6a, transitioning to 5b in the suburbs.

 According to the National Weather Service, Chicago's highest official temperature reading of 105 F was recorded on July 24, 1934.
 Midway Airport reached 109 °F one day prior and recorded a heat index of 125 °F during the 1995 heatwave.
 The lowest official temperature of -27 °F was recorded on January 20, 1985, at O'Hare Airport.
 Most of the city's rainfall is brought by thunderstorms, averaging 38 a year.
 The region is prone to severe thunderstorms during the spring and summer which can produce large hail, damaging winds, and occasionally tornadoes.
+Notably, the F4 Oak Lawn tornado moved through the South Side of the city on April 21, 1967, moving onto Lake Michigan as a waterspout.
+Downtown Chicago was struck by an F3 tornado on May 6, 1876, again moving out over Lake Michigan.

 Like other major cities, Chicago experiences an urban heat island, making the city and its suburbs milder than surrounding rural areas, especially at night and in winter.
-The proximity to Lake Michigan tends to keep the Chicago lakefront somewhat cooler in summer and less brutally cold in winter than inland parts of the city and suburbs away from the lake.
-Northeast winds from wintertime cyclones departing south of the region sometimes bring the city lake-effect snow.
+The proximity to Lake Michigan tends to keep the Chicago lakefront somewhat cooler in summer and less brutally cold in winter than inland parts of the city and suburbs away from the lake, which is sufficient to give lakefront areas such as Northerly Island a humid subtropical (Cfa) climate using Köppen's -3 C winter isotherm (as opposed to the firmly continental climate of inland areas such as Midway and O'Hare International Airports), even though those areas are still continental (Dca) under Trewartha due to winters averaging below 0 C. Northeast winds from wintertime cyclones departing south of the region sometimes bring the city lake-effect snow.

-Time zone

-As in the rest of the state of Illinois, Chicago forms part of the Central Time Zone.
-The border with the Eastern Time Zone is located a short distance to the east, used in Michigan and certain parts of Indiana.